tom--/Collation-to-Charset-Table/README.md

-Creating a Sphinx charset_table from a MySQL Collation
+Create a custom Sphinx charset_table from a MySQL Collation
 =====

 Quick start: Using the scripts
 ----

+This requires PHP 7.0+, ICU, and Intl extension.

 In *config.php* adjust these lines to your environment